 For companies with global presence, it’s a challenge to manage all resources: employees, premises, equipment, or just how many bottles of wine to keep in the office pantry.
 Of course cloud is the best solution to keep a full control over your digital footprint.
 It could help with security, cost reduction and power efficiency.
 But what happens if your remote office is in Brazil and core of your cloud servers in Europe?
 Thin client performance connected to virtual office in Europe will be extremely slow due to high latency and poor connectivity between Europe and Latin America.
 This is exactly the reason you need Edge computing servers!
 They will provide better connectivity and performance for remote users, while still allowing full control over digital premises for users at centralized locations.

 OUR NETWORK AT YOUR SERVICE

 Edge servers perform at their best when paired with IPTP global network.
-Our infrastructure deployed over at least 36 low latency channels (please check the map), with presence in 58 cities and 37 countries worldwide.
+Our infrastructure deployed over 100 low latency channels (please check the map), with presence in 59 cities and 38 countries worldwide.
 Such broad geographical distribution, allow us to deploy edge servers closest to your end users, as well as getting you most optimal connectivity across the globe.